Tetration

-allowing for the holomorphic extension of tetration to non-natural numbers such as real, complex, and ordinal numbers, which was proved in 2017.
+This form allows for the extension of tetration to more general domains for n than the natural numbers such as real, complex, or ordinal numbers.

-The two inverses of tetration are called super-root and super-logarithm, analogous to the nth root and the logarithmic functions.
+The two inverses of tetration are called super-root and super-logarithm.
+They are respectively analogous to the operations of taking n-th roots and taking logarithms.
 None of the three functions are elementary.

-Tetration is used for the notation of very large numbers.

 Introduction

 The first four hyperoperations are shown here, with tetration being considered the fourth in the series.
 The unary operation succession, defined as $a' = a + 1$, is considered to be the zeroth operation.